Victorville Homicide Attorney

 In an overwhelming number of cases, the tragic death of the victim is an accident.
 In other cases, the death might have been caused by either involuntary or voluntary manslaughter, or it may have even resulted from negligence.

-Under this law, crimes which are included as being murders of the first-degree include those which involve the death of someone during the event of felonies such as:
+Under this law, crimes that are included as being murders of the first degree include those which involve the death of someone during the event of felonies, such as:

 - Stealing a vehicle